-Tom Bloxham MBE, chairman and co-founder of multi award-winning regeneration company Urban Splash, and Plymouth University honorary graduate, delivered a prestige lecture on 11 May 2012.
+Tom Bloxham MBE, chairman and co-founder of multi award-winning regeneration company Urban Splash, and University of Plymouth honorary graduate, delivered a prestige lecture on 11 May 2012.

 Before the lecture Tom met with Bob Brown, the University's Head of Architecture, and architecture students during a tour of the studios and the student's work.